Getting Ready For Your Labradoodle Puppy

 Have a tin of plain pumpkin on hand should he have some diarrhea.
 A big scoop of pumpkin with some kibble will help the problem.
 Even if you should see a little blood when he goes to the bathroom don't panic.
 That is irritation from the diarrhea.
-If in a couple of days the pumpkin meals don't help try a couple of cc's of Pepto Bismal with each meal.
 Give the problem a couple of days before you fly to the vet.
 Make sure your puppy is drinking lots of water.

 Labradoodle Safety Tips

 Puppies should get used to the car even if they are not going anywhere special.
 However, they tend to want to leap out every time you do.
 This can lead to a terrible accident.
 Secure your puppy in a crate before you get out of the car.
 Be very careful when you are driving your new puppy home for the first time because everything is strange to her.

 Puppies love to play.
 Invite a puppy to your house for some puppy play but take off their collars.
 Accidents can happen with little mouths and little collars.

 Puppies are babies who put absolutely everything into their mouths from passing bugs to live electrical wires.
 I find I need to be in the same room as a puppy unless he is confined.
 When we need some 'down time' and I don't want to put him in his crate I have a metal exercise pen from the pet shop.
 A little water, five chew toys and a mat makes a nice little spot where he can be while I am not paying attention.
 When I do work around the house I just have appropriate chew toys in every room and keep on encouraging their use.
 Mercifully, young puppies sleep a lot.